undoLogic/digi-display/README.md

 The computer should reboot and automatically start the screen

 #### Change background image
-Right click on the desktop background and choose **Desktop Preferences**
+Right-click on the desktop background and choose **Desktop Preferences**
 - Tab: Background
 - Wallpaper mode: Zoom the image to fill the entire screen
 - Browser for image - ~/Desktop/digiDisplay/screen-loading-image.jpg